vaadin-component-factory/vcf-lookup-field/README.md

 ## Publishing

-To publish a new version run: `npm run publish x.x.x` with a account on npm that can update this component.
+To publish a new version, updte the version then run: `npm publish` with a account on npm that can update this component.

 ## License